APPENDIX - Fringe Spacing Geometry Module

 1. The effective fringe pattern is dominated by lower frequencies where positional tolerance is more forgiving.

-8.5 Correlation protocol (upgraded)
+8.5 Locked Correlation Protocol

 8.5.1 Match metric